ImperialFunCoding/Project_CATE/README.md

 This program has been written in C++.

 ## What is the latest version?
-CATE beta
+CATE beta2

 ## How do I install it?

-1. Go to [https://github.com/ImperialUndergroundHacker/Project_CATE/releases/tag/beta](Go to https://github.com/ImperialUndergroundHacker/Project_CATE/releases/tag/beta) and download the latest release.
+1. Go to [https://github.com/ImperialUndergroundHacker/Project_CATE/releases/tag/beta2](Go to https://github.com/ImperialUndergroundHacker/Project_CATE/releases/tag/beta2) and download the latest release.

 2. Extract your files